Exponential growth makes India the global COVID hot spot | DW | 29.04.2021

 What does the chessboard formula mean for the pandemic?

-Of course, the global coronavirus pandemic is not about grains of wheat, but about people.
-If we apply the chessboard formula to the pandemic, this would correspond to a contagion rate (reproduction number R) of 2, i.e. each infected person would infect two other people.
+If we apply the chessboard formula to the pandemic, this would correspond to a contagion rate (reproduction number R) of 2: Each infected person would infect two other people.

 The value is highly dependent on people's behavior and social factors: whether they maintain distance and strict hygiene, whether they live in crowded conditions, and under what circumstances they work.
 In India, for example, the value R was much higher (1.83) during the first wave in March 2020 than it is now.